alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2017-05-31-using-create_specs-to-refactor-puppet.md

 ## Create specs

-Before we refactor anything, we need to compile a catalog.
-To do this, we create an initial spec file that uses Rspec-puppet to simply compile a catalog, as documented in the project’s README:
+Before I refactor anything, I need to compile a catalog.
+To do this, I create an initial spec file that uses Rspec-puppet to simply compile a catalog, as documented in the project’s README:

 ~~~ ruby
 # init_spec.rb